How will a no-deal Brexit affect my UK investments as an expat?

 Hangs heavy over them.

-A few weeks ago, a client called me in a panic.
+A few weeks ago, a client emailed me in a panic.

 “Stuart, I’m worried.
+I'm concerned about the possible collapse of the UK economy and the falling pound.
 Do I need to prepare for a potential no-deal Brexit?
-Am I at risk of losing my pension?
-Should I be making any changes?
+Am I at risk of losing my life's savings?
 Please advise.”

 Phillip has been my client for 3 years now – ever since he moved to the UAE from the UK.